Towards the Deep Riemann Hypothesis for $\mathrm{GL}_{n}$: Birch--Swinnerton-Dyer Conjecture

-Conrad~\cite{Conrad2005} studied partial Euler products for analytic $L$-functions along their critical line and demystified the $\sqrt{2}$ factor whose appearance is governed by the second moment $L$-functions in Definition~\ref{definition}.
-He established the equivalence between the convergence of Euler products and the estimate $\sum_{\mathrm{N}(\frak{p})^{k} \leq x} (\alpha_{\frak{p}, 1}^{k}+\dots+\alpha_{\frak{p}, d}^{k}) \log \mathrm{N}(\frak{p}) = o(\sqrt{x} \log x)$.
-In the~meantime, Kuo--Murty~\cite{KuoMurty2005} showed the equivalence between the Birch--Swinnerton-Dyer conjecture and a certain growth condition for the sum over Frobenius eigenvalues at $p$.
+Conrad~\cite{Conrad2005} studied partial Euler products for analytic $L$-functions on the critical line and demystified the $\sqrt{2}$ factor in terms of the second moment $L$-functions in Definition~\ref{definition}.
+In the meantime, Kuo--Murty~\cite{KuoMurty2005} proved the equivalence between the Birch--Swinnerton-Dyer conjecture and a certain growth condition for the sum over Frobenius eigenvalues at $p$.
+We also direct the reader to the work of Sheth~\cite{Sheth2023} for a generalisation of~\eqref{Ramanujan} to~$L(s, E)$.